There are a few Midwest national parks, but there are also many monuments and other attractions to enjoy. Let’s explore some of these great parks.

 Pipestone National Monument is a fascinating place to visit, as it is the only place in the world where you can find red pipestone.

-This stone has been used by Native Americans for centuries to make ceremonial pipes, and the monument is home to a number of cultural and historical exhibits that tell the story of the native peoples.
+Native Americans have used this stone for centuries to make ceremonial pipes, and the monument is home to a number of cultural and historical exhibits that tell the story of the native peoples.